PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 My new tent, the Hilleberg Enan.
-I'm hoping that with the renowned Hilleberg build quality and lifetime guarantee it should see me through 'till when I'm too old and decrepit to carry a tent on the fells.
+I'm hoping that with the renowned Hilleberg build quality it should see me through 'till when I'm too old and decrepit to carry a tent on the fells.

 Nan Bield shelter with Kentmere res and the Ill Bell ridge behind.

 Haweswater from the Birkett top of Little Harter Fell.